Home

 Another significant problem is the apparent lack of non-pictorial precursors of the "Lydian" lion-head types usually attributed to Sardes (although as just noted perhaps the Ionia A mint is the same as Lydia A*, and note also that Ionia J, with its double lion head types, is possibly an early Lydian, or Lydian controlled, mint).
 As well there is the important question of how do the lion-head electrum types relate to the Croeseid gold and silver issues, particularly given that the later issues of Weid.
 Group XVI were clearly flattened before punching, while the earlier Croeseids were not.
 Another intriguing problem here concerns the putative Ionia K/Lydia D mint, which groups together (on the basis of shared punches) three types in quite different obverse styles.

 Finally, with Samos we note that there seems to be a significant lack of later types, particularly a common type (or types) that could stylistically fit into the post-Artemision period.
-Mitchener assigns the lion face types to the period of Croesus, but these seem to be a rather limited (and perhaps earlier) series, and overall we don't seem to have enough types (or denominations) to fill the gap down to the first silver issues some time after 550 B.C.
-Perhaps Samos had fallen on hard times, or were they using somebody else's coins?
-More likely, I think, Samos was forced fairly early to abandon the use of electrum coins simply because the populus would not accept coins made of the highly variable Samian coin alloy**.
+Mitchiner assigns the lion face types to the period of Croesus, but these seem to be a rather limited (and perhaps earlier) series, and overall we don't seem to have enough types (or denominations) to fill the gap down to the first silver issues some time after 550 B.C.
+Had Samos's electrum supply run out, or did they simply abandon electrum coinage, as suggested elsewhere?
+Or did they perhaps switch to the Milesian standard for electrum and issue the Samian style types assigned here to the unknown mint Ionia I, noting that the heaviest of these seems to be a hekte, in line with the usual practice of Samos?
 This is an intriguing problem which surely needs further attention.

 * I am not as yet completely convinced by Karwiese's equation of the punches on the plain Ionia A types (e.g, Rosen Sale coin #4) and the Walwet types Weidauer 99-102.
 There are plenty of images of these types available online, and while the punches for the two types are quite similar, I'm not sure they are one and the same - but make up your own mind.
 Here the relevant punches can be seen in the second Ionia A (pot hoard) type and in some of the Walwet types, including the M&M lion's pad and the Walwet 1/6th immediately above it.